exanauts/Argos.jl/README.md

 When doing so, all kernels are instantiated on the GPU to avoid memory transfer between the host and the device.
-The sparse linear algebra operations are handled by `cuSPARSE`, and the sparse factorizations are performed using `cusolverRF`.
+The sparse linear algebra operations are handled by `cuSPARSE`, and the sparse factorizations are performed using `cusolverRF` via the Julia wrapper [CUSOLVERRF.jl](https://github.com/exanauts/CUSOLVERRF.jl).
+This package is loaded via the included `ArgosCUDA.jl` package in `/lib`.
 When deporting the computation on the GPU, the reduced Hessian can be evaluated in parallel.

 ### Batch evaluation of the reduced Hessian